 We rounded up five solid options for you and your partner to explore.

 This is a type of counseling focused on romantic interpersonal relationships, and you can access it through the internet.

-Online couples therapy is typically relatively inexpensive, accessible, and flexible compared with in-person sessions.
-It’s a great alternative if you have a super busy schedule, if you and your partner live or work in different places, or if you’re looking to stay physically distanced.
+Online couples therapy is typically relatively inexpensive, accessible, and flexible compared to in-person sessions.
+It’s a great alternative if you have a super busy schedule or if you and your partner live or work in different places.

 Online therapy platforms have years of experience providing quality therapy online, so they had somewhat of an advantage when most in-person therapy started introducing virtual options.

 We also evaluated their data and health security practices to ensure that they’re up to industry standards.
 Lastly, we looked at customer reviews.
-We obviously didn’t expect everyone’s issues to be solved overnight — but wanted to determine if customers were satisfied with the help they received.
+We obviously didn’t expect everyone’s issues to be solved overnight, but we wanted to generally determine if customers were satisfied with the help they received.

 Depending on what you and your partner are looking for, these options may offer a number of benefits to meet your needs.

 The price ranges for these services are according to rates per session, per week, or per month.

 ReGain: Best overall

 - Price: $ per week